;

 Final note

 Please take the above text as a high-level guide for the method.
-We’ll embark on the journey explaining the challenges and opportunities behind these stages that leads to smooth and transparent delivery in the following series of articles.
+We’ll embark on the journey, explaining the challenges and opportunities behind these stages that lead to smooth and transparent delivery in the following series of articles.

 Happy scaling through design!